-The research approach and plan should summarize the state of the art of the field and or impact areas, describe what is innovative about the proposed approach, and describe the technical research activities to be undertaken.
-This section should describe how the research will lead to advances in one or more CMMI thrust areas and or grow the field.
+In this section, investigators should summarize the state of the art of the field and or impact areas, describe what is innovative about the proposed approach, and describe the technical research activities to be undertaken.
+This section should describe how the research will lead to advances in one or more CMMI thrust areas.

-Product development or instrumentation in and of itself is not suitable for this or any of the BRITE tracks.
-If proposed, it must be integrated as a core activity that will lead to new scientific knowledge.
+Activities aimed only at development of a product or instrumentation are not responsive to this solicitation.
+If proposed, they must be accompanied by activities that will lead to new scientific knowledge.